 - ‘Water on the Moon‘ – 3rd Feb 2012 – Newcastle Astronomical Society (NAS): Newcastle University.

 I created and ran three courses on cosmology at the Central Coast Community College, University of Newcastle campus in Ourimbah NSW, these were the three courses – ran for a full year in 2013-2014.

 - ‘Our Universe – Introduction’ – introduction to basic concepts and an overview of the concordance model.

-- ‘Our Universe – Intermediate’ – expanding on the first course, more detail is covered using high school mathematics.
+- ‘Our Universe – Intermediate’ – expanding on the first course, using high school mathematics.

-- ‘Our Universe – Advanced’ – expanding with a non-tensor mathematical analysis of Einstein’s general theory of relativity.
+- ‘Our Universe – Advanced’ – expanding with a non-tensor mathematical analysis of Einstein’s relativity.

 The area of interest is Special & General Relativity and its relationship with Cosmology.
 SN1a (supernovae 1a) and GRBs (Gamma ray busters) are also of interest.
 I like Astronomy in general and also theoretical physics as well; the combination of these subjects takes up most of my academic study time.
 Special Relativity and unified theories, including string theory, are also on the list.
 I am a bit of an Einstein buff and also enjoy reading treatments of Einstein’s work.

 My name is Estelle Asmodelle and I am a professional artist as well as a scientist and have been painting all my life, and exhibited in many countries and galleries around the world.
 You can see more of my art at Abstract Artist.
 I was born 50 years to the day of the birth of Robert Oppenheimer, and 230 years to the day of the birth of Immanuel Kant.
 It seems rather auspicious, considering my areas of interest.